State atheism: China

-Statistics relating to Buddhism and religious Taoism are to some degree incomparable with statistics for Islam and Christianity.
-This is due to the traditional Chinese belief system which blends Confucianism, Buddhism, and Taoism, so that a person who follows a traditional belief system would not necessarily identify him- or herself as exclusively Buddhist or Taoist, despite attending Buddhist or Taoist places of worship.
-According to Peter Ng, Professor of the Department of Religion at the Chinese University of Hong Kong, as of 2002, 95% of Chinese were religious in some way if religion is considered to include traditional folk practices such as burning incense for gods or ancestors at life-cycle or seasonal festivals, fortune telling and related customary practices.
+To some degree, statistics which are related to Buddhism and religious Taoism are incomparable to statistics for Islam and Christianity.
+This fact is due to the traditional Chinese belief system which blends Confucianism, Buddhism, and Taoism, so a person who follows a traditional belief system would not exclusively identify as a Buddhist or a Taoist, even though he or she would attend Buddhist or Taoist places of worship.
+According to Peter Ng, Professor of the Department of Religion at the Chinese University of Hong Kong, as of 2002, 95% of Chinese were religious in some way if religion is believed to include traditional folk practices such as burning incense for gods or ancestors at life-cycle or seasonal festivals, fortune telling and related customary practices.

-The U.S. State Department has designated China as a "country of particular concern" since 1999, in part due to the scenario of Uighur Muslims and Tibetan Buddhists.
-Freedom House classifies Tibet and Xinjiang as regions of particular repression of religion, due to concerns of separatist activity.
+The U.S. State Department has designated China as a "country of particular concern" since 1999.
+Freedom House classifies Tibet and Xinjiang as regions of particular repression of religion, due to concerns about separatist activity.
 Heiner Bielefeldt, the UN Special Rapporteur on Freedom of Religion or Belief, says that China's actions against the Uighurs are "a major problem".
-The Chinese government has protested the report, saying the country has "ample" religious freedom.
+The Chinese government has denounced the report, stating that China has "ample" religious freedom.